 Tips when you have rosacea

-Below are tips from Dr. Francis Wu
+Below you will find tips from Dr. Francis Wu

 Tip: avoid certain cosmetic ingredients